Skip to main content

 A complaint:

-The Length: For this album to work as an album, I come back to the entire tracklist.
-It would need to be a tiny bit shorter.
+The Length: When I listen to an album, I come back to the entire tracklist.
+This one needs to be a bit shorter.
 It comes in at 45 minutes and 30 seconds.
-The soundscape is really fun, but it can run a little long on repeat listens.
-I think Ralph Lauren, 2 LOVE, and SISTER could be put in a Deluxe (For me personally)
+Although the soundscape is really fun, it loses its charm on repeat listens, with tracks like Ralph Lauren, 2 LOVE, and SISTER being lowlights for me.

 About Songbird Music Decor